-The Ethel Woolson Lab is an annual, competitive workshop series named in honor of supporter Gayle Austin’s mother, who has been a generous benefactor of WTP both then and now.
+The Ethel Woolson Lab is an annual, competitive workshop series named in honor of a generous benefactor of WTP.

 Full-Length Play Submissions for Season 2019 of the Ethel Woolson Lab are due OCTOBER 30th.

-Past Panelists: Margaret Baldwin, Johnny Drago, Daryl Lisa Fazio, Edith Freni, Cassie Gonzales, Patricia Henritze, Celise Kalke, Addae Moon, Nichole Palmietto, Theroun D’Arcy Patterson, Jill Patrick, Mia Kristin Smith, Rebekah Suellau, Michael Winn (and more).
+Past Panelists: Carlyn Aquiline, Freddie Ashley, Margaret Baldwin, Johnny Drago, Sonhara Eastman, Daryl Lisa Fazio, Edith Freni, Cassie Gonzales, Patricia Henritze, Justin Kalin, Celise Kalke, Addae Moon, Nichole Palmietto, Theroun D’Arcy Patterson, Jill Patrick, Mia Kristin Smith, Rebekah Suellau, Malcolm Tariq, Michael Winn.

 - The playwright is a member of Working Title Playwrights.